Lead(II,IV) oxide: Use

 Red lead has been used as a pigment for primer paints for iron objects.
 Due to its toxicity, its use is being limited.
 It finds limited use in some amateur pyrotechnics as a delay charge and was used in the past in the manufacture of dragon's egg pyrotechnic stars.

 Red lead is used as a curing agent in some polychloroprene rubber compounds.
 It is used in place of magnesium oxide to provide better water resistance properties.

 Red lead was used for engineer's scraping, before being supplanted by engineer's blue.
+Although red lead still offers more accurate markings since it doesn't flow as readily as engineer's blue under pressure.

-It is also used as an adultering agent in turmeric powder.
+It is also used as an adulterating agent in turmeric powder.

 Physiological effects

-When inhaled, lead(II,IV) oxide irritates lungs.
+When inhaled, lead(II,IV) oxide irritates the lungs.
 In case of high dose, the victim experiences a metallic taste, chest pain, and abdominal pain.
 When ingested, it is dissolved in the gastric acid and absorbed, leading to lead poisoning.
 High concentrations can be absorbed through skin as well, and it is important to follow safety precautions when working with lead-based paint.

 Long-term contact with lead(II,IV) oxide may lead to accumulation of lead compounds in organisms, with development of symptoms of acute lead poisoning.
 Chronic poisoning displays as agitation, irritability, vision disorders, hypertension, and a grayish facial hue.

 Lead(II,IV) oxide was shown to be carcinogenic for laboratory animals.
 Its carcinogenicity for humans was not proven.